Keeping You Safe & Healthy Through COVID-19

 - Frequently asked questions on the emergency use authorization of Regeneron (Casirivimab and Imdevimab)

 Laboratory and Imaging Services

 We understand that the effects of the COVID-19 crisis go beyond physical ailments.
 You or your family members may feel alone, scared or overwhelmed.
 Coastal stands ready to address your stress, fear and challenges that may increase during this difficult time.
 As always, you can reach out to your Coastal practice with any questions or concerns.
 We are here for you.

-If you are struggling to get by during the pandemic, there are many available community resources to assist you.
+If you are struggling during the pandemic, there are many available community resources to assist you.
 The link below offers resources that address behavioral health, food insecurity, unemployment, substance abuse and more: